 At Lehigh Valley Health Network (LVHN), robotics is more than a buzzword – it’s better medicine.
-Our dedicated robotics care teams use sophisticated computer-enhanced technology to treat a wide range of conditions, from complex cancers to routine hernias.
+Our dedicated robotics care teams use sophisticated computer-enhanced technology to treat a wide range of conditions, from complex cancers to routine hernias to knee replacement.
 Choosing the largest program in the region – including the region’s only single port robotic surgery system – means you have access to robotics’ many care benefits at multiple locations across our network.

 How you benefit from robotics surgery